idealista/postgresql_role/README.md

 ## Getting Started

 These instructions will get you a copy of the role for your Ansible playbook.
-Once launched, it will install an [Postgresql](https://www.postgresql.org/) server in a Debian or CentOS system.
+Once launched, it will install an [Postgresql](https://www.postgresql.org/) server in a Debian or RHEL system.

 ### Prerequisities
 Ansible >=2.7.0 version installed.
-Inventory destination should be a Debian or CentOS environment.
+Inventory destination should be a Debian or RHEL environment.

 For testing purposes, [Molecule](https://molecule.readthedocs.io/) with [Docker](https://www.docker.com/) as driver.
 Pipenv 2018.11.26 and Python 3.7 recommended.